Religious life in the Jewish Community is remarkably diverse

 Rabbi Apel runs Omek Ha‘Parashah – gaining a deeper understanding of the weekly Torah portion, or parashah.
 The shiur is held in Hebrew.
 Please contact the rabbinate for further information.

 Rabbi Soussan offers shiurim in the community’s Congregation Hall in Westendstraße 43, fifth floor.
 Upcoming dates: 23.
-January, 20.
-February, 25.
-March and 23.
-April 2020.
+April (at Senior's Club, Savignystraße 66), 21.
+May, 16.
+June 2020.

 Lev Isha for women